Eraclie Sterian: Sexology and natalism

-His range of interests extended over those years.
+Sterian's range of interests extended over those years.
 His topical brochures dealt with life extension treatments, as well as with balneotherapy (at Băile Govora and on the Black Sea Littoral).
+From 1906, he had been applying René Quinton's theories, injecting dogs with a seawater-and-peptone water mixture, as a method of blood transfusion.
 His proposal that baths could cure tuberculosis was detailed in another 1908 pamphlet, Omul oceanic ("The Oceanic Man").
 Also that year, he attended a congress of thalassotherapy in Opatija.
-First stated in 1909, his claim that he could cure tuberculosis with physiotherapy was met with indignation by the medical establishment.
-Irimescu, as head physician of Filaret Hospital, called him "illiterate", and suggested that Medicul Poporului was "intoxicating the public" with "repugnant" information.
-In a March 1910 article for Medicul Poporului, Sterian challenged American eugenicists and their policy of compulsory sterilization, as well as orthodox degeneration theory.
-In his view, sterilization could provide some form of racial hygiene, but could do nothing to curb crime, mental disease, or alcoholism.
+First stated in 1908, his claim that, following Quinton, he could cure tuberculosis with seawater injections was met with indignation by the medical establishment.
+A French doctor, Charles Mongour, tried to replicate Quinton's results, and observed that the death rate neared 100%.
+Sterian objected, arguing that Quinton (and therefore Mongour) had failed to sterilize the water before use.
+Irimescu, as head physician of Filaret Hospital, called Sterian "illiterate", and suggested that Medicul Poporului was "intoxicating the public" with "repugnant" information.